 Dosage for treating a gout attack or gout flare

-Wait 12 hours before taking another tablet.
+Wait 12 hours before taking another pill.

 If you have nausea and diarrhea (sequelae), stop taking the colchicine.

 Colchicine for preventing gout attacks (prophylactic colchicine)

 Colchicine can prevent gout attacks while starting urate-lowering therapy, such as allopurinol, febuxostat, or benzbromarone.

 The prophylactic dose is one tablet twice daily for six months, while urate-reducing therapy is introduced 3 to 6 months after the serum urate goal has been reached.